Deep embedded clustering of coral reef bioacoustics: Results

 \subsection{Experiment}

-The clustering methods from Sec.~\ref{sec:simulations} were applied to a subset of 10,000 unlabeled detections randomly selected from the Hawaii 2020 experiment.
-Each detection contained one or more directional signals with unknown SNR.
-Then, labels of whale song/no whale song (fish calls only) were manually assigned for 4000 samples or 40\%, based on the signal within the detection window.
-About two-thirds were labeled as no whale song and contained only fish calls.
+The clustering methods were applied to a subset of 4,000 unlabeled detections randomly selected from the Hawaii 2020 experiment.
+Each detection contained one or more directional signals.
+All clustering methods assumed $K\!=\!2$.
+Then, for post-clustering analysis, labels of whale/no whale (only fish) were manually assigned to all 4000 samples, based on the signal within the detection window.
+About two-thirds were labeled as no whale and contained only fish.

-The results of clustering the $P\!=\!6$--dimensional handpicked feature vectors with K-means and $K\!=\!2$ are shown using t-SNE in Fig.~\ref{fig:tsne_exp}b.
-The overall accuracy, precision, and recall were low (Table~\ref{tab:results2}), indicating that the clustering methods did not align with the manual labels.
-Similar results were found for hierarchical clustering.
-These results were in line with the simulation results but suggest that feature extraction was less reliable in the experimental data.
+Figure~\ref{fig:tsne_exp} shows the clustering results using t-SNE representations of the learned latent feature vectors (Fig.~\ref{fig:tsne_exp}(a-c)) and the DEC latent features after additional training (Fig.~\ref{fig:tsne_exp}(d)).
+Clustering of the $P\!=\!6$--dimensional handpicked feature vectors did not correspond well to the manual labels, with K-means achieving the highest accuracy of 67\%.
+GMM clustering of the latent features learned from the signal spectrograms achieved an accuracy of 78\% compared to the manual labels, which was the highest accuracy of all methods examined.
+GMM of latent features had high precision and low recall (Table~\ref{tab:results2}).

-Figure~\ref{fig:tsne_exp}d shows the result of DEC with $P\!=\!15$ using the normalized input spectrogram estimated from the detected signals.
-The DEC was pretrained for 5000 epochs in order to account for increased variability in the experimental data before updating clusters for 20 epochs.
-DEC accuracy was slightly higher than handpicked feature clustering, but the significantly higher recall value demonstrates that DEC correctly classified many of the whale song events.
-The class imbalance between whale song and fish calls, evident in Fig.~\ref{fig:tsne_exp}c, was not well captured by the DEC algorithm used in this study, which converged towards well-balanced classes.
-The reduced accuracy and precision were a result of this imbalance.
+In the experimental signals, additional training of the DEC latent features reduced the classification accuracy (Fig.~\ref{fig:tsne_exp}(d)).
+Similar to the simulated unequal-sized cluster scenario, DEC obtained higher recall with lower precision (Table~\ref{tab:results2}).

-Successfully classified spectrogram reconstructions and their corresponding timeseries are shown in Fig.~\ref{fig:correct_eg}.
-These demonstrate that whale song was primarily identified by its narrow bandwidth and temporal extent, whereas fish call pulse sequences were identified as broadband.
-The unscaled timeseries in Fig.~\ref{fig:correct_eg} demonstrate the magnitude variation between events that was not attributed to signal type, motivating the normalization of the spectrograms.
+Spectrograms correctly classified by DEC are shown in Fig.~\ref{fig:correct_eg}, with the reconstructed spectrograms shown before and after additional DEC training using \eqref{eq:KL}.
+These demonstrate that whale signals were primarily identified by their narrow bandwidth and temporal extent, whereas fish signals were identified as broadband.
+The timeseries in Fig.~\ref{fig:correct_eg} demonstrate the magnitude variation between events that was not attributed to signal type, motivating the normalization of the spectrograms.